abcdesktopio/docs/opsdocs/docs/faq.md

 Then open your web browser to reach the `http://localhost`

-Then open your web browser, you should get the home page, login using `LDAP auth` or `Anonymous auth`  should works.
+Then open your web browser, you get the home page, login using `LDAP auth` or `Anonymous auth`.

 <img width="1020" alt="Screenshot 2023-05-06 at 12 32 45" src="https://user-images.githubusercontent.com/12896316/236619023-5fdd3f7d-9256-4da6-8f49-6a673a0d83a2.png">

 Then login, and you get a pod user.
-> For the first time, you may get a time out error, if all container image can not be downloaded in less than 180 seconds on the worker node.
+> For the first time, you may get a timeout error, if container images can't be downloaded in less than 180 seconds on the worker node.

 <img width="1421" alt="Screenshot 2023-05-06 at 12 33 55" src="https://user-images.githubusercontent.com/12896316/236619150-e6943e7c-d43e-47c5-a303-6d4b3dadf8d7.png">

 ### How can I expose my new service with an external IP address ?

-I was attempting to deploy the ABCDesktop (kubernetes-version-3.0) for testing my setup with a few of my own desktop applications.
+I was attempting to deploy the abcesktop (kubernetes-version-3.0) for testing my setup with a few of my own desktop applications.
 Everything worked fine when tested locally in my Ubuntu (22.04) machine.
 I then thought to deploy the setup in a Kubernetes cloud provider with 3 nodes cluster.
-How can I expose my new service with a external IP address ?
+How can I expose my new service with an external IP address ?

+To expose the service with an external IP address, we need to update the nginx service type.
+The default type on your own desktop is `type: NodePort`, the nginx service type on a Kubernetes cloud provider becomes `type: LoadBalancer`.

-Delete the previous nginx service
+Delete the previous abcdesktop's nginx service

 ```bash
 kubectl delete service nginx -n abcdesktop